 What is a Short-Field Takeoff?

-Short-field takeoff procedures are utilized when an airplane must be operated from an area with either a short runway or the available takeoff area is restricted by obstructions.
-These operations require accurate preflight planning and precise aircraft control to obtain the maximum performance from the airplane.
+Short-field takeoff procedures are used when operating from a runway of limited length or when obstacles restrict the available takeoff distance.
+These operations require precise control, proper configuration, and maximum performance from the airplane.

 How to Perform a Short-Field Takeoff